AndyHaas/Salesforce_Project_Management/docs/wiki/Manager_vs_Admin_Comparison.md

 - View All Records: ✅
 - **Modify All Records: ✅**

-**Impact**: Manager can only edit release records they own, while Admin can edit any release record.
+**Impact**: Both Manager and Admin can only edit release records they own.
+Both have delete permissions.

 ### Field Permissions